codinggero/class/README.md

 8. **Flutter**: Dart is most well-known for its use in Flutter, a popular open-source UI framework developed by Google.
 Flutter allows you to build natively compiled applications for mobile, web, and desktop platforms using a single codebase.

 9. **Community and Ecosystem**: While not as widely adopted as some other languages, Dart has a growing and active community.
 Developers have created a variety of packages and libraries that are available through the Dart Package Manager (pub.dev).

-Dart is known for its flexibility and versatility, and it is particularly powerful when used in combination with the Flutter framework for building cross-platform mobile and web applications.
-Its combination of strong typing, performance, and developer-friendly features has made it an attractive choice for many modern application development needs.

 **What is Flutter?**